hbctraining/bioinformatics_online/notes/Greg_Wilson-RStudio_03192020.md

 	* /hand when they want to speak
 	* lots of directions verbally (even if they are written out)
 	* conventions for a given workshop provider might be different so clear instructions are appreciated
+	* No one speaks until they are invited to speak

 * "Mute all" and have people raise hands to speak.